zubinchopra/portaldocs/portal-sdk/generated/portalfx-authentication.md

 }

 string GetAccessTokenFromAuthorizationHeader(string authorizationHeader) {
-    // The header will be in the form "Bearer ey……MZ"
+    // The header will be in the form "Bearer ey......MZ"
     // The access token in the last part of the header var separator = new char[] { ' ' };
     var accessToken = authorizationHeader.Split(separator, StringSplitOptions.RemoveEmptyEntries).LastOrDefault();